joffreykern/joffreykern.github.io/_posts/2017-06-01-how-to-build-dotnet-core-project-with-vs-code.md

 ### <a name='AddprojectsreferencesontheSolutionfile'></a>Add projects references on the Solution file

 On Visual Studio 2017, you create your project with the GUI ``Right click > Add > Add Project > blabla`` then a project appears and the solution file is updated.
 The ``dotnet new`` command doesn't update the sln for you, you have to do it yourself.
-You can check by using ``dotnet build`` command, it'll build nothing.
+You can check by using ``dotnet build`` command, it'll wont build anything.

 Add a project to a solution file, you have to use ``dotnet sln`` command.
 I will add all projects on my solution files :